kirschbaum-development/laravel-loop/README.md

 ## Connecting to the MCP server

-For this to be really useful, you need to connect your MCP client to the MCP server.
+For this to be really useful, you need to connect your MCP client (Claude Code, Claude Desktop, Cursor, Windsurf, etc) to the Laravel LoopMCP server.

-The MCP protocol has two main ways to connect: STDIO and Streamable HTTP, and the deprecated HTTP+SSE transport.
+The MCP protocol has two main transports to connect: STDIO and Streamable HTTP, and the deprecated HTTP+SSE transport.
 Laravel Loop supports all of them.

 The easiest way to configure your MCP client is to use the `php artisan loop:mcp:config` command.
 This will guide you through the process of configuring your MCP client.